jacobc2700/flexer/README.md

 - `package-lock.json`: auto-generated file (you can ignore).
 - `package.json`: lists our scripts and dependencies.
 - We have a `start` script for production and a `dev` script for development.
+- Here are some of the packages we're using:
+- `bcryptjs`: for hashing passwords using mainly 3 methods => genSalt (more rounds = more secure), hash (turn password into an unreadable string), compare (compares the typed password to the hashed password).
+- `config`:

-- Entry file: `server.js`.
+* Entry file: `server.js`.
-- regular:
+* regular:
-- express
+* express
-- express-validator: validate the user input
+* express-validator: validate the user input
-- bcryptjs
-- config
+* config
-- gravatar
+* gravatar
-- jsonwebtoken
+* jsonwebtoken
-- mongoose
+* mongoose

-- dev dependencies:
+* dev dependencies:
-- nodemon
+* nodemon
-- concurrently
+* concurrently
-- dotenv
+* dotenv
-- lodash
+* lodash

 ### Postman Endpoints: